5 Nearby National Parks

 Tennessee's highest peak lies deep inside the Great Smoky Mountains, the nation's most visited National Park.
 From the observation deck at Clingman's Dome you get a real sense of the beauty throughout East Tennessee (and Western North Carolina).
 While more than 9-million people come to the Smokies each year, it's one of a handful of national parks all within a couple hours drive of Knoxville.

 Big South Fork National River and Recreation area straddles the Tennessee & Kentucky state line.
 Compared to other National Parks, it's relatively new, created in 1974 with Sen. Howard Baker, Jr. one of the primary proponents of the park.
 The gorge created by the Big South Fork of the Cumberland River is the main draw, but the park is filled with natural arches, waterfalls, opportunities for whitewater kayaking, and a great deal of history including a look at life in a coal mining camp, and an English utopian settlement.
 While this park isn't much further from Knoxville than GSMNP, the crowds don't seem to gravitate toward it, making it easy to really get away from it all.
+Angel Falls and the O&W Bridge Trail are both trails that take you through the deep gorge at Big South Fork.

 Not far from Big South Fork, the Obed Wild and Scenic River offers spectacular views of a truly wild river and abundant opportunities for rock climbing.
 In fact, the park service actually offers free rock climbing opportunities once a month.